OliverBalfour/Mirror/README.md

 You may need to set up the React Native environment via the [setup guide](https://reactnative.dev/docs/environment-setup).
 Do not install Watchman or React Native CLI (because you use `npx`) if you can.

 Web: `npm run web`.
 You can also scan the QR code that comes up in the terminal on the Expo app for hot reloading on both platforms.
+Deploy to [GitHub Pages](https://oliverbalfour.github.io/Mirror/) via `npm run deploy` to Pages.

 Android device: enable USB debugging, make sure it's connected via `adb devices`, then `npm run android`.
 If you don't have ADB it should be in Android Studio (which is not needed otherwise).
 For React Devtools run `react-devtools`.